sqall01/alertR/sensorClientDevelopment/README.md

 To use this client you have to configure it first.
 A commented configuration template file is located inside the "config" folder.

-Nevertheless, a short but more detailed basic example configuration of how to set up the client is given in the document directory ([/docs/tutorial.md](/docs/tutorial.md)).
+Nevertheless, a short but more detailed basic example configuration of how to set up the client is given in the ([wiki](https://github.com/sqall01/alertR/wiki/Example-configuration)).